SwingDev/EasyInject/README.md

 [![Platform](https://img.shields.io/cocoapods/p/InjectGrail.svg?style=flat)](https://cocoapods.org/pods/InjectGrail)

-This project requires a lot of attention in several areas:
+This project is fully functional, but it requires a lot of attention in several areas:
  - Documentation,
  - Example,
  - Tests